JeffereyChasing/Data-Analysis-Project-Restaurant-Score/README.md

 - `description`: Menu description
 - `price`: Menu price

-## Research Question
-What is the total and direct effect of locality on the restaurant score?

 ## Project Structure
 The project is structured into various sections as follows: